anson-liumaote/pace-sim2real-csl/README.md

 We further thank Oliver Fischer and René Zurbrüegg for their direct contributions to the codebase and their ongoing support as project maintainers.

-We also thank the early testers — Clemens and Oliver — who evaluated the framework prior to its public release and provided valuable feedback on usability, stability, and documentation improvements.
+We also thank the early testers — Oliver, Clemens and Yasmine — who evaluated the framework prior to its public release and provided valuable feedback on usability, stability, and documentation improvements.

 ---